 The UN named 2013 ‘International Quinoa Year’ in recognition of the crop’s high nutrient content.
 With twice the protein content of rice or barley, quinoa is also a very good source of calcium, magnesium and manganese.
-It also possesses good levels of several B vitamins, vitamin E and dietary fibre.
+It also contributes useful levels of several B vitamins, vitamin E and dietary fibre.

 Cooked quinoa seeds become fluffy and creamy, yet maintains a slight crunch.
 It has a delicate and subtly nutty flavor, versatile for breakfast (as a cereal), lunch (as a salad) or dinner (as a side).

-Quinoa is among the least allergenic of all the grains, making it a fantastic wheat-free choice.
+Quinoa is among the least allergenic of all the 'grains', making it a fantastic wheat-free choice.
 Like buckwheat, quinoa has an excellent amino acid profile, as it contains all nine essential amino acids making it a complete-protein source.
-Quinoa is therefore an excellent choice for vegans who may struggle to get enough protein in their diets.
+Quinoa is therefore an excellent choice for vegans.

 Quinoa is high in anti-inflammatory phytonutrients, which make it potentially beneficial for human health in the prevention and treatment of disease.
 Quinoa contains small amounts of the heart healthy omega-3 fatty acids and, in comparison to common cereal grasses has a higher content of monounsaturated fat.